ZoltanNyaradi/Blackjack/README.md

  - Have a "database" what holds the player names and their chips.
  - Possibility to register a new player.
- - Leaderboard amoung of the players by chips.
+ - Leaderboard among of the players by chips.
  - The players can enter the game with his name.
- - The game it self with real game flow.
+ - The game itself with real game flow.
-   - Card shaffle and deal with the same probalities as in the real world.
+   - Card shaffle and deal with the same probaibilities as in the real world.
    - Same rules, moves in the same order as in a real cassino.

-## Planing
+## Planning

 All the options what the player can do in the application is visible on the player experience flowchart below.

 ![Flowchart](documentation/blackjack-flowchart.png)

-## Featchers
+## Features

 ### Loading Screen

 As the application is started blackjack title and "loading..." text appear.
-The appliaction reachs out the google sheet via gspread, when it is succeed "Welcome!" text appears and we enter the main menu.
+The appliction reaches out the google sheet via Gspread, when it is succeeded "Welcome!" text appears and we enter the main menu.

 ![Loading Screen](documentation/loading-screen.PNG)